Beilong-Tang/CS401_HW2/test/README.md

 ```

 We can tell that the `songs` and `model_date` changes at `[2025-02-22 07:47:28]`.
 My server will actually check if the model checkpoint is updated
 for every request, and used the most updated version.
-Therefore, we can tell that the CICD time is about `2min3s`.
+Therefore, we can tell that the CD time is about `2min3s`.

 ### 3. Test Container update (code update)